 New

-Vitiligo, a condition commonly associated with skin discoloration, can also affect other melanocyte-rich areas in your body, including your inner ear.
-These color-producing cells also contribute to our hearing abilities.
-Damage to melanocytes could lead to difficulties with hearing certain sound frequencies.
+Vitiligo, a condition commonly associated with skin discoloration, can also affect other melanocyte-rich areas in your body—including your inner ear.
+These color-producing cells play an unsung (but critical) role in our hearing abilities.
+Damage to these melanocytes can lead to difficulties with hearing certain sound frequencies, especially the higher ones.

-However, hearing loss isn't exclusive to vitiligo patients.
-It's a widespread issue affecting millions of people across different age groups, ethnicities, and health conditions.
-In the U.S. alone, over 25 million people grapple with some form of hearing loss.
+Now, let’s not single out vitiligo too harshly.
+Hearing loss is hardly its exclusive domain.
+It’s a widespread issue, affecting millions across age groups, ethnicities, and health conditions.
+In the U.S. alone, over 25 million people wrestle with some degree of hearing loss.

 - Low frequency (50 - 250 Hz): The hum of a refrigerator or air conditioner.